A long, pleasant wander through Wawayanda State Park on many of the park’s trails, with several stops along Wawayanda Lake.

 3.8 – Turn LEFT and now follow Boulder Garden (BLUE).
 This was rocky (… a boulder garden….) and was somewhat overgrown but that gave it a neat feel.

-[Option: Stay on Pumphouse (ORANGE) instead of Boulder Garden (BLUE), which might be a bit longer, probably less rocky/overgrown, but you’ll end up in the same spot.
-We have not hiked that section.]
+/// Option: Stay on Lake Loop (ORANGE) instead of Boulder Garden (BLUE), which 0.2 mile longer, probably less rocky, but you’ll end up in the same spot. ///

-5.1 – Turn RIGHT and follow an unmarked side trail that goes to the edge of Wawayanda Lake for a nice view and break spot.
+5.1 – Turn RIGHT and follow an unmarked spur trail that goes to the edge of Wawayanda Lake for a nice view and break spot.

 [There are other unmarked side trails before this one, and there isn’t an indication where to turn… however, it only goes left and there was ORANGE trail marker on the tree opposite this junction.

-Backtrack from the lake and turn LEFT to continue following Pumphouse (ORANGE).
+Backtrack from the lake and turn LEFT to continue following Lake Loop (ORANGE).

 7.3 – Pass Laurel Pond (YELLOW) on the left.